kmlprtsng/kmlprtsng.github.io/_posts/2015-12-03-understanding-iso8601-date-standard.md

 2nd way is to calculate the time with certain offset and append that offset information at the end i.e. 2015-08-10T17:30+05:30 would mean that GMT+5:30 has already been calculated.

 The third would be to not supply either the "Z" or the offset (e.g. +05:30) and it would be assumed as local time zone.

+**Another fun fact:** Because of daylight saving a time might never occur in a location or occur twice e.g. brazil's daylight saving happens on midnight.
+So 00:00 time never happens at that day.